jiaruizhang96/ECE1724-Rust-Project/README.md

    - Decentralized Node Discovery Using Kademlia Distributed Hash Table (DHT): To ensure that our system can efficiently locate and communicate with any node within the network, we implemented the Kademlia DHT.
 This decentralized approach eliminates the need for a central directory, which allows nodes to find each other based on a structured but flexible hashing mechanism.
 This not only speeds up the discovery process but also improves the system's ability to scale when more nodes join the network.
    - Dynamic Node Adding and Removal: One of the challenges in distributed systems is managing the dynamic nature of node participation.
 Our system allows nodes to join or leave the network without requiring a central authority to manage these changes.
 This mechanism ensures that the system remains adaptable, making it capable of adjusting to node availability without disrupting overall operations.
-   - Minimal Overhead: As nodes add in and leave, the network needs to reorganize itself to maintain functionality.
-We've designed our system to handle these reconfigurations with minimal overhead, ensuring that the process is efficient and does not significantly impact the system's responsiveness or data access speeds.
    - Efficient Resource Sharing Across Nodes: Scalability is not just about adding more nodes.
 It's also about making the best use of current resources.
-Our system facilitates efficient sharing of storage space, processing power, and bandwidth across all nodes.
+Our system splits file data into chunks to facilitate efficient sharing of storage space, processing power, and bandwidth across all nodes.
 This approach maximizes the system's overall capacity and ensures that resources are utilized effectively, even when the network grows.

 **Objective2, Availability: Ensuring Continuous Operation and Data Accessibility**